 Certifications

-The set of components of an automated industrial system can be certified according to the IEC 62443 standard.
-Given the inherent complexity of a system of standards as general and as detailed as this one, there are many companies and labs dedicated to test, to inspect, and to support of companies that wish to secure their processes and production according to the ISA/IEC 62443 standard.
-A recommendation from all organizations dedicated to protection against cyberattacks is to pay these the necessary attention, putting the time and effort that their size and capabilities allow to adapt their production processes to the highest regulatory level.
+The components of an automated industrial system can be certified according to IEC 62443.
+Due to the complexity of such a comprehensive and detailed regulatory framework, numerous companies and laboratories specialize in testing, inspection and consulting for organizations seeking to ensure their processes and production in accordance with ISA/IEC 62443.
+A recommendation of all organizations dedicated to protection against cyber-attacks is to give them the necessary attention, putting in the time and effort that their size and capabilities allow to bring their production processes up to the highest regulatory level.

 Summary